-But, before I dive into whether or not a church app is worth it for you, let’s talk about the “state of phone apps” in 2020.
+But, before I dive into whether or not a church app is worth it for you, let’s talk about the “state of phone apps” in 2022.

 The majority of your people have smartphones.
 It’s easy to tell them to download a church app that gives them the ability to really connect with your ministry.
 Below are just a few reasons having an app can benefit a church:

 If your church is larger than 500 people with an average age of around 35, a church app may be worth looking into.

 Just because most of your people have smartphones doesn’t mean a church app is actually worth having.
 Here’s the dark side of church apps that very few will talk about.
 Especially the companies that make church apps.

 I think you get the gist.
 There are many more reasons why having an app isn't worthwhile for a church.

 My church has its own app.
 It’s not a custom “made from scratch” app.
 It’s a pre-made app made from a template from one of the big church app providers.
 It gives me the ability to give, listen to or watch sermons, receive messages, and more!
 Here’s my personal experience:

 When I click give in the app, it takes me to another giving website outside of the app.
 Annoying!
 This is because my church was already using another online donation platform that has better rates.
 Plus, the hassle of moving to another platform could be detrimental.

 When I go to listen to the sermon, I find myself getting frustrated because it’s not as good as my iPhone’s native podcast app (which I use a lot).
 Because of this, I switch back to the podcast app on my phone where I’ve already subscribed to my church podcast.
 I asked a few of my friends how they listen to our church’s sermon, and they do the same thing!